sdespie/Halite/README.md

 # Halite III
 This project is a Python AI to take part in the Halite III contest.
 This was my first contact with Python and I wanted to take that tournament as an opportinity to learn that language.
+Please also notice that the way it's written is meant to be efficient for me to work on during that tournament period, not for you to read! :-D

 # Thanks!